osy/AMFIExemption/README.md

 Note that having an entitlement in the exemption list does *not* mean that entitlement is granted to all apps.
 Your app must still be code-signed with the requested entitlement.
 This KEXT only disables the requirement that most entitlements require an Apple CA anchor.
 You can either self-sign with your own certificate or ad-hoc sign with no certificate and still use the entitlement.

+## Default Exemptions

+* CoreGraphics debugging (normally only granted to Quartz Debug app) for setting debug options for WindowServer
+* DriverKit and System Extension installation (normally granted to approved developers who pay $99/year)

 ## Security

 It is highly recommended that this KEXT is loaded by OpenCore with the vault feature enabled.
 This would prevent malware from modifying `Info.plist` and granting itself arbitrary entitlements which defeats SIP+AMFI security.